-On October 23, 2023, we entered into a securities purchase agreement (the "October 2023 Securities Purchase Agreement") whereby we issued to the Selling Securityholders signatory thereto Investor Notes in the principal amount of \$612,000 for a purchase price of \$566,667.
-Following the effectiveness of the registration statement of which this prospectus is a part, we expect to raise an additional \$1,133,333 through the issuance of additional Investor Notes, which would increase the aggregate principal amount raised under the 2023 Securities Purchase Agreement to \$1,836,000 for an aggregate purchase price of \$1,700,000.
+On October 23, 2023, we entered into a securities purchase agreement (the 'October 2023 Securities Purchase Agreement') whereby at the first of two closings, on October 25, 2023, we issued to certain investors, including our Chairman, Investor Notes in the principal amount of \$612,000 for a purchase price of \$5,66,667.
+At the second closing, on November 28, 2023, we issued additional Investor Notes in the principal amount of \$1,224,000 for a purchase price of \$1,133,333, which increased the aggregate principal amount raised under the 2023 Securities Purchase Agreement to \$1,836,000 for an aggregate purchase price of \$1,700,000.
 The Investor Notes, subject to an original issue discount of eight percent (8%), have a term of six months and accrue interest at the rate of 6.0% per annum.
-The Investor Notes are convertible into the common stock, at a per share conversion price equal to \$1.5675.
+The Investor Notes are convertible into the common stock, at a per share conversion price equal to \$[1.5675].
 The conversion price is subject to customary anti-dilution adjustments upon (among other triggering events) the occurrence of a change of control transaction and certain dilutive transactions, including share dividends and splits occurring following the issuance of the promissory note.
-Under the Investor Notes, commencing 90 days after issuance, we are obligated to redeem one third (1/3rd) of the original principal amount under the applicable Investor Note, plus accrued but unpaid interest, liquidated damages and any other amounts then owing to the holder of such Investor Note.
-The balance of accrued but unpaid interest, liquidated damages and any other amounts then owing to the holder of such Investor Note is due in two installments over the remainder of the Investor Note term.
+Under the Investor Notes, commencing 90 days after issuance (January 2024), we are obligated to redeem one third (1/3rd) of the original principal amount under the applicable Investor Note, plus accrued but unpaid interest, liquidated damages and any other amounts then owing to the holder of such Investor Note.
+The balance of accrued but unpaid interest, liquidated damages and any other amounts then owing to the holder of such Investor Note is due in two installments, the first at 120 days after issuance and the second at 150 days after issuance.
 We are required to pay the monthly redemption amount in cash with a premium of ten percent or, at the election of a purchaser at any time, some or all of the principal amount and interest may be paid by conversion of the Investor Note into shares of common stock.
-Our failure to pay any redemption amount in cash would amount to an event of default under the Inves
+Our failure to pay any redemption am